KiandaBPM/KiandaBPM.github.io/form-designer.md

  On the example above, we use a modal dialog to display a simple *warning to the user*.
 The following are the steps:

-1. On the Layout components, select the *Dialog*
+1. On the Layout components, select the *Dialog*.
-2. Click on the dialog component to insert other fields within it
+2. Click on the dialog component to insert other fields within it.
-3. You can add any field to your dialog, in this case, we are adding a Rich text
+3. You can add any field to your dialog, in this case, we are adding a Rich text.
-4. To preview how your dialog box will be displayed, you can use the **Preview** button, on the dialog component
+4. To preview how your dialog box will be displayed, you can use the **Preview** button, on the dialog component.

 ### Forms